Puck pinnata: Etymology

 Puck pinnata is the only species in the genus Puck.
 Pietsch described the figure of Puck from Germanic folklore as "a minor order of mischievous devils, sprites, goblins or demons; a devilish trickster".
 Pietsch has since confirmed that he used the name because this taxon is a "devil", because it is a member of a group of bathypelagic and mesopelagic anglerfishes colloquially referred to as sea devils or black seadevils.
 He also said that it was a "trickster" because it is an ambush predator, waiting in the absulote darkness of the deep and lures in prey with bioluminescent bait.
 The Specific name, pinnata, means "plumed" or "winged", an allusion to the long, thin pectoral fins.

 Description

 Puck pinnata is known only from metamorphosed females.
 They are distnighuished from most other taxa within Oneirodidae by the length of the pectoral fin lobe which is a similar to the lobes in Ctenochirichthys, Chirophryne and Leptacanthichthys.
-This species is separated from these taxa in the possession of a short snout, highly convex frontal bones and oblique suspeniosn of the mandible.
+This species is separated from these taxa in the possession of a short snout, highly convex frontal bones and oblique suspension of the mandible.
 It has a short, broad mouth, a feature which separates it from Chirophryne and Leptacanthichthys while the possession of robust spines on the sphenotic and angular bones separates it from Ctenochirichthys.
 The longest of the 4 known specimens had a length of 8.1 cm.